The Gluten-Free Diet: All You Need to Know

 What Happens to Those with Celiac Disease When They Eat Gluten?

-When people with celiac disease consume gluten, their body’s immune system attacks the nutrient in the small intestine.
+When people with celiac disease consume gluten, their body’s immune system attacks the nutrient once it enters the small intestine.
 Damage to the villi in the small intestine can occur, which then inhibits the absorption of nutrients.
-Unfortunately, symptoms of abdominal pain, bloating, and diarrhea are typically seen thereafter.
-There are many other symptoms and conditions that can develop with undiagnosed and/or untreated celiac disease, causing this disease to be a threat to one’s well being and longevity.
+Symptoms of abdominal pain, bloating, and diarrhea are typically seen thereafter.
+There are many other symptoms and conditions that can develop with undiagnosed and/or untreated celiac disease, causing this disease to be a threat to one’s well-being and longevity.

 How Common is Celiac Disease?